 South, a thirty minute drive through the Greater Preston National Park gets you to Balingup with its craft stores and cafes; from there you can head south to the timber towns of Bridgetown, Manjimup and Pemberton, or take a scenic drive via the Old Cheese Factory and Balingup Lavender Farm, along the Blackwood River to Nannup.

 West, Mumballup's own winery Mandalay Road Estate produces some top wines including a superb durif and a zinfandel.
-The apple town of Donnybrook is about twenty minutes by road; do some shopping (Trigzz Boutique will surprise you) and visit some of the wineries.
+The apple town of Donnybrook is about twenty minutes by road; do some shopping and visit some of the wineries.
 If you have children the Apple Fun Park is for them; it is one of the Nation's largest playgrounds and it is FREE, 24/7.
 From Donnybrook you can head south-west to Busselton and Margaret River, or west to the provincial city of Bunbury, with its shops, beaches and Dolphin Discovery Centre.